fortybits/a-bit-of-archetype/README.md

-# a-bit-of-archetype
+# FortyBits
-Repository for an archetype to be followed across Maven repo for FortyBits
+Repository for an archetype to be followed across Maven repositories for FortyBits